Two collaborative groups guide the pursuit and achievement of the Center for Advancing Rural Health Equity's (CARHE) goals:

 The Leadership Council

-The Leadership Council for the Center was convened in August 2022.
 The Leadership Council is the primary governing body of CARHE.
-It provides strategic direction and ensure our activities remain consistent with our mission, vision and values.
+It provides strategic direction and ensures our activities remain consistent with our mission, vision and values.

 Rudy Fedrizzi, MD